Web Design Tips: Key Highlights

 5. Opt For Mobile-First Design

-With nearly 60% of global internet traffic originating from mobile phones, prioritizing mobile-first design emerges as a strategic imperative.
+With nearly 45.82% of internet traffic in the U.S. originating from mobile phones, prioritizing mobile-first design emerges as a strategic imperative.

 Here’s how to effectively apply the mobile-first approach: